linuxserver/docker-oscam/README.md

 To set up oscam there are numerous guides on the internet.
 There are too many scenarios to make a quick guide.
 The web interface is at port 8888.

-To pass through a card reader, use the --device=/path/to/cardreader.

 ## Info